Strong interactions in air showers: Introduction

-At energies beyond $5\times10^{19}$eV the spectrum should decay rapidly if the cosmic rays were of extragalactic origin because, according to Greisen, Zatsepin, and Kuzmin (GZK) \cite{Greisen:1966} at these energies the electrically charged nuclei should lose a considerable fraction of their energy by pion production after scattering with photons from the cosmic microwave background (CMB) when propagating over extragalactic distances.
+At energies beyond $5\times10^{19}$eV the spectrum should decay rapidly if the cosmic rays were of extragalactic origin because, according to Greisen, Zatsepin, and Kuzmin (GZK) \cite{Greisen:1966} at these energies nuclei should lose a considerable fraction of their energy by pion production after scattering with photons from the cosmic microwave background (CMB) when propagating over extragalactic distances.
 (The analogous production of electron-positron pairs sets in at lower energies around 10$^{17}$eV, but is much less efficient in dispersing the cosmic ray energy than the heavier pions.)
 Trans-GZK events have been observed \cite{Bird:1994,Takeda:2003,Abbasi:2008}.
 The hypothesis of an isotropic distribution of the highest-energy cosmic rays is consistent with observations, and a correlation with the position of known active galactic nuclei, which would give an indication for their origin, is not confirmed \cite{Tsunesada:2011}.
 The AGASA experiment does not confirm the GZK suppression \cite{Takeda:2003}, whereas other experiments see some suppression \cite{Abbasi:2008,Tsunesada:2011,Abreu:2011}.
-Barring instrument errors, the explanation of trans-GKZ events requires either so far unknown galactic sources or particles that are not affected by the GKZ cutoff.
+Even if a steepening decay of the flux spectrum above the predicted GZK energy would be confirmed, a clear connection with the GZK mechanism could only be established by observing the particles radiated in the process that leads to the GZK cutoff, or their decay products.
+(As an example, half of the energy lost by protons in this way ends up in neutrinos \cite{Beresinsky:1969qj}.)
+Otherwise the suppression of the observed flux could be simply due to the local accelerating mechanism having a maximal attainable energy.
+If the GZK mechanism turns out to be potent for ordinary hadrons, the explanation of trans-GZK events requires either so far unknown {\sl galactic} sources or particles that are not affected by the GZK cutoff.
 These would have to be sufficiently weakly interacting particles from cosmological sources, which still have a cross section that allows them to be accelerated to the required energies and to interact with the atmosphere in order to be detected.

-Taking stock, the three kinds of mechanisms brought forward to explain the ankle feature are changes in the cosmic-ray--air cross-section, the composition of the cosmic ray, and/or changes in their flux.
-In the following, we are going to investigate, which of these mechanisms are expected naturally in the presence of dynamical electroweak symmetry breaking.
-Moreover, we will study, whether the GZK cutoff would still have any bearing in this context.
+Inversely, the confirmed absence of trans-GZK events together with the confirmed efficiency of the GZK mechanism (i.e., there are acceleration mechanisms that can bring particles to trans-GZK energies, but hadrons are decelerated efficiently by GZK processes), would put limits on the stability of such particles.